 ABOVE: Mass production of Ficus altissima clones for sale as house plants in Florida USA.

-Ficus altissima is a common large strangling fig fig with a very wide distribution from northern India east to the Philippines and Sulawesi and south to Sumatra and Java.
+Ficus altissima is a common large strangling fig fig with a very wide distribution from northern India east to Thailand and the Philippines south to Sumatra, Java and Sulawesi.

 Important Note: It is quite possible that there is a relict population of Ficus altissima somewhere in Borneo, which has been overlooked, most probably in south Kalimantan.